MRI PERIPHERAL ANGIO

 During the Scan

-• The patient lies on the MRI table, which slides into the scanner.
+• The patient lies down on the table, inside the MRI, and is scanned by the scanner.

 After the Scan